Paying bills takes time, and time costs money. A Direct Debit saves you both by:

 - Electricity - at or below 33 kWh per day during the bill period

-- Where there is 60% or more qualifying use (either domestic or charitable non-business), the whole of the supply is chargeable at the reduced rate of VAT.
-Your VAT Certificate of Declaration should, however, reflect your best estimate of the actual percentage of qualifying use (as per HMRC guidelines)
+Where there is 60% or more qualifying use (either domestic or charitable non-business), the whole of the supply is chargeable at the reduced rate of VAT.
+Your VAT Certificate of Declaration should, however, reflect your best estimate of the actual percentage of qualifying use.
+As per HM Revenue and Customs (HMRC) guidelines.

 Climate change is widely recognised as the most important environmental challenge facing all countries today.
-There is growing scientific consensus on the potential impacts of increasing concentrations of greenhouse gases in the atmosphere on our climate.
+There is growing scientific consensus on the potential impact on our climate of increasing concentrations of greenhouse gases.

-CCL is chargeable only on units/kWh used and not on any other component of the bill, e.g. standing charge.
-Value Added Tax (VAT) at the standard rate is also added to CCL charges.
+The levy is chargeable only on units/kWh used and not on any other part of the bill, e.g. the standing charge.
+VAT at the standard rate is added to CCL charges.

-Separate rates have been set for electricity and gas.
-These are now index-linked and therefore likely to increase on 1st April each year.
+Separate CCL rates have been set for electricity and gas, and are index-linked, so likely to change on 1 April each year.

-- ‘green’ energy (i.e. from renewable sources) is automatically exempt from CCL
+Green energy (i.e. from renewable sources) is exempt from CCL

-- where VAT is charged at the reduced rate, the supply is automatically excluded from CCL
+Where VAT is charged at the reduced rate, the supply is excluded from CCL

-If you have signed a renewable or Combined Heat & Power (CHP) energy contract with us, you will be automatically exempt from CCL on the volume covered by those sites (covered by that contract).
+If you have signed a renewable or Combined Heat & Power (CHP) energy contract with us, you are exempt from CCL on the volume covered by those sites.
 You don’t need to take any action.

 Domestic or charitable non-business use